RyannKim327/Megalobiz-Lrc-Scraper/README.md

 Megalobiz Lrc Scraper was made with use of axios and cheerio

 # Note
-In your nodejs you need to have an Axios and Cheerio Installed first to use this.
+In your nodejs you need to have an Axios, Cheerio and fs npm module Installed first to use this.

 # Website Link used
 "https://www.megalobiz.com/Search/all?qry="